 - All users will have clearly defined access rights to school technical systems and devices.
-Details of the access rights available to groups of users will be recorded by the Network Manager - The "administrator" passwords for the school systems, used by the technical staff must also be available to the Headteacher and members of the senior Leadership team. - Passwords for new users, and replacement passwords for existing users will be allocated by the IT Co-ordinator - All users (adults and children) will have responsibility for the security of their username and password.
+Details of the access rights available to groups of users will be recorded by the Network Manager. - Passwords for new users, and replacement passwords for existing users will be allocated by the Network Manager or IT Coordinator. - All users (adults and children) will have responsibility for the security of their username and password.
 They must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security.

-Staff passwords
+Staff and Governors passwords

-- All staff users will be provided with a username and password by the IT coordinator who will keep an up to date record of users and their usernames - Staff passwords should be a minimum of 8 characters long and must include three of uppercase character, lowercase character, number, special characters - Staff passwords must not include proper names or any other personal information about the user that might be known by others - The account will be "locked out" following six successive incorrect log-on attempts - Temporary passwords e.g. used with new user accounts or when users have forgotten. their passwords, shall be enforced to change immediately upon the next account log-on - Passwords shall not be displayed on screen, and shall be securely hashed (use of one-way encryption) - Passwords should be different for different accounts, to ensure that other systems are not put at risk if one is compromised - Passwords should be changed annually - Staff should not re-use passwords.
+- ♦ All users will be provided with a username and password by the IT coordinator who will keep an up to date record of users and their usernames. - Passwords should be a minimum of 8 characters long and must include three of: uppercase character, lowercase character, number and special characters. - Passwords must not include proper names or any other personal information about the user that might be known by others. - ♦ Temporary passwords e.g. used with new user accounts or when users have forgotten. their passwords, shall be enforced to change immediately upon the next account log-on. - Passwords shall not be displayed on screen, and shall be securely hashed (one-way encryption) - Passwords should be different for different accounts, to ensure that other systems are not put at risk if one is compromised. - Passwords should be changed annually. - Passwords should not be re-used.
 They should be significantly different from previous passwords.